-I'm excited to talk to you today, I get this question ALL the time!
+I'm excited to talk to you today.
+I get this question ALL the time!

-I want you to walk away with a better understanding of some major downsides you want to avoid around intuitive eating in regards to binge eating, extreme hunger, and food obsession or mental hunger.
+I want you to walk away with a better understanding of some significant downsides you want to avoid around intuitive eating in regards to binge eating, extreme hunger, and food obsession or mental hunger.

 People are seeking to develop a peaceful relationship around food, free from confusion and guilt around their hunger cues - mental preoccupation with food, insatiable physical hunger, emotional eating tendencies, free from the confusion and guilt around:

-how much to eat?
+-how much to eat?

-what kinds of food to eat?
+-what kinds of food to eat?

-Because people who are experiencing both ravenous mental and physical hunger or are binge eating, are looking to intuitive eating thinking if they "practice" intuitive eating, everything will be cleared up and they'll overcome this hunger and obsession with food.
+Because people who are experiencing both ravenous mental and physical hunger or are binge eating are looking to intuitive eating, thinking if they "practice" intuitive eating, everything will be cleared up and they'll overcome this hunger and obsession with food.

-Or now, even as a weight loss tool, and are looking to the number on the scale or the size of their pants to determine "how to eat" and how to make decisions around food, rather than looking at the real problem of what's continuing to contribute to their ravenous mental and physical hunger and extreme draw to food.
+Or now, even as a weight-loss tool.
+One may be looking to the number on the scale or the size of their pants to determine "how to eat" and how to make decisions around food, rather than looking at the fundamental problem of what's continuing to contribute to their ravenous mental/physical hunger and extreme draw to food.

-They are finding it hard to think about other things other than food,

-(and this phenomena of food obsession, doesn't go away once there at a certain weight, or even that this can't happen to people at all if they're not considered underweight)
+They are finding it hard to think about other things other than food (and this phenomenon of food obsession doesn't go away once they're at a certain weight, or even that this can't happen to people at all if they're not considered underweight)

-But the reason why this is important to understand is because there are intuitive eating coaches or diet recovery coaches or eating disorder recovery coaches and therapists and treatment centers who don't understand the extreme hunger element.
+This is important to understand because there are intuitive eating coaches, diet recovery coaches, eating disorder recovery coaches, therapists, and treatment centers who don't understand the extreme hunger element.

 "You can hardly talk about health and taking care of yourself without discussing nutrition.
 But our experience has shown us that if a healthy relationship with food is not in place first, it's difficult to pursue a truly healthy diet.
 If you've been a chronic dieter, the best nutrition guidelines can still be embraced like a diet."